ikskuh/livedecode/README.md

-endian little   # changes integer endianess to little endian endian be       # changes integer endianess to big endian endian big      # changes integer endianess to big endian
+endian little   # changes integer endianess to little endian endian be       # changes integer endianess to big endian endian big      # changes integer endianess to big endian bitread         # switches to bit-reading mode byteread        # switches out of bit-reading mode, discarding any unread bits in the current byte
 ```

 Available macros are: